Global Tag League: 2014

 The 2014 Global Tag League ran from April 12 through April 27.

 2015

 The 2015 Global Tag League ran from April 19 through May 4.
 Takeshi Morishima was scheduled to enter the tournament, but was forced to pull out due to injury and was replaced by Super Crazy.

 2016

 The 2016 Global Tag League took place between April 21 and May 4.

 2017

 The 2017 Global Tag League took place from April 22 to May 4.
 On April 26, the team of Bram and Robbie E was removed from the league with the two forfeiting the rest of their matches, due to controversial Instagram posts made by Bram.

 2018

 The 2018 Global Tag League took place from March 18 to April 11.

 2019

 The 2019 Global Tag League took place from April 6 to May 5.

 2020

 The 2020 Global Tag League took place from April 4 to April 18.

+2024

+The Global Tag League returned after a four-year hiatus, now rebranded as the Victory Challenge Tag League, and took place from February 24 to March 10, 2024.